Chnapy/picsou-dashboard/README.md

     <a href="https://picsou-dashboard.web.app">PREVIEW</a>
 </h6>

-A dashboard to see all your financial investments on a single-page, for mobile & desktop.
+A dashboard to see all your financial investments on one place, for mobile & desktop.

 - Handle these kind of value:
   - :bank: **cash** (banks)